adunsulag/sample-apps-stu3/fhir-downloader/README.md

 This is a sample CLI app that demonstrates how to implement the spec from https://github.com/smart-on-fhir/fhir-bulk-data-docs/blob/master/README.md.

+# Bulk Data API Presentation
-# Note for a good breakdown of how BULK Data API works read the presentation from https://docs.google.com/presentation/d/14ZHmam9hwz6-SsCG1YqUIQnJ56bvSqEatebltgEVR6c/edit
+Note for a good breakdown of how BULK Data API works read the presentation from https://docs.google.com/presentation/d/14ZHmam9hwz6-SsCG1YqUIQnJ56bvSqEatebltgEVR6c/edit

 ## Screenshot
 <img src="screenshot.png" width="650" />